tmtxt/tmtxt.github.com/_posts/2013-09-13-electronic-medical-record-website-in-net.md

 ---
 {% include JB/setup %}

-> This is one of my assignment at RMIT University Vietnam

-I've just submitted my assignment in .Net course at RMIT.
-The assignment asks me to implement an Electronic Medical Record website using ASP.Net.
-I have put much effort on this website (although I don't like .Net and Windows).
-The source code is host on Github and you are free to use it at your own risk.

 # Overview of the website

 The website is about an Electronic Medical Record (EMR) system that support